 For The Honor Of Their Fathers

 ".... you don't know what hell is until you are a young housewife in Chicago with a 3-month old child and your husband gets a call to throw some clothes in a bag and go to Wisconsin at once.
 Later that evening a radio bulletin said that 2 unidentified FBI agents had been killed in Wisconsin.
 The wife of the agent across the hall and I called the Bureau headquarters all night trying frantically to find out if we were widows.......When you have gone through that you will have been through hell."
-(Judge Don Metcalfe recalls the words of his mother who told how his father left home for the "Little Bohemia" Lodge)
+(Judge Don Metcalfe, son of SA James Metcalfe, recalls his mother's words.)

 The Depression Era's war on crime came on hard, and it came on fast.
 To say that there wasn't any type of formal training for them is an understatement.
 As Judge Don Metcalfe told me in a 2009 telephone interview, "It wasn't until months after the Kansas City Massacre in 1933 that my father had to learn how to shoot a gun and drive a car."

 By year's end of 1934, three more FBI Agents would be dead, and others wounded by the wretched bastards they pursued.
 Policemen and detectives who worked with or without the Bureau were no less vulnerable.
 Many Agents who fought the 1930's war on crime didn't understand how much all of it would tax their home lives.
 Their bravery overshadowed the thoughts that they may make widows of their wives and leave their children fatherless.